Clarifai/docs/docs/api-guide/model/model-types.md

 Clarifai offers a wide variety of [models](https://clarifai.com/explore) that can be used as standalone solutions, or as building blocks for your own custom business solutions.

-This page describes some important model types that you should know when working with the Clarifai platform.
-Please keep in mind that this is an overview of the general categories of models available to you and that new models are created frequently.
+It's important to note that Clarifai continually introduces new models to augment your options.
+So, you need to check the platform frequently for an up-to-date list of the models we provide.

 For a listing of the models available to you: